nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rw610/README.md

 - Import the previously downloaded NXP SDK into MCUXpresso IDE.

-Right click the empty space in the MCUXpresso IDE's "Installed SDKs" tab to show the menu, select the "Import archive" (or "Import folder" if a folder is used) menu item.
+Right click the empty space in the MCUXpresso IDE "Installed SDKs" tab to show the menu, select the "Import archive" (or "Import folder" if a folder is used) menu item.

 -   Import the connectedhomeip repo in MCUXpresso IDE as Makefile Project.
 Use _none_ as _Toolchain for Indexer Settings_: